DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 * Cyrus is—or was—the patriarch of the Belview clan until recently.
 Marzena, his grand-niece, held him in particularly high esteem.
 * All of the Belviews seek perfection, as their ancestors did.
 “Cyrus," the Abbot says softly, “has proceeded to the next stage in his journey.
 It is difficult, however, for the other Belviews to hear that they have been left behind.
 I prefer not to discuss it, for it upsets them deeply, and to no meaningful end."
 (The Abbot declines to discuss Cyrus further, noting his belief that “idle gossip" is a dull and poisonous disease.)
 ## K2c.
 The East Wing
-The Abbot guides the players to the doorway of the foyer of the East Wing, which is as described in <span class="citation">S14.
-Foyer (p.
+The Abbot guides the players to the doorway of the foyer of the East Wing, which is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S14Foyer">S14.
+Foyer</a> (p.
 151)</span>.
 As he opens the door, the **flesh golem** is waiting for them.
 Read:

 <div class="description">
 <p>Just beyond the doorframe stands a towering figure exceeding seven feet in height, its shoulders broad and hulking.
 A patchwork of skin—varying in color, texture, and age—covers its body, crudely sewn together with thick, dark thread that zigzags across its form like a cartographer's nightmare.
 Muscles bulge unnaturally, as if overstuffed, and you can see places where the stitching has pulled tight, the skin almost tearing from the tension.</p>